chocolatey/docs/input/en-us/agent/setup.md

 * Remove the users from `Network Configuration Operators` - PowerShell offers an alternative to `ipconfig /flushdns` that does not require admin permissions - `Clear-DnsClientCache`.
 * OR `choco feature disable --name="'useBackgroundServiceWithNonAdministratorsOnly'"`

+Similar to the above, if a user is a member of the local `Power Users` group, then that means they have an elevation token available and will be treated in the same way as administrative accounts.
+To fix this, you have two options:

+* Remove the users from `Power Users`
+* Force all users through the Background Service:  `choco feature disable --name="'useBackgroundServiceWithNonAdministratorsOnly'"`